nvim-neo-tree/neo-tree.nvim/README.md

 - Neo-tree can intelligently follow the current file (set `follow_current_file.enabled = true`)
-- Neo-tree can sync its clipboard across multiple instances, either globally (within the same Neovim instance) or universally (across multiple Neovim instances).
+- Neo-tree can sync its clipboard across multiple instances, either globally (within the same Neovim instance) or universally (across all Neovim instances).
 Set `clipboard.sync = "global" | "universal"`
 - Neo-tree is thoughtful about maintaining or setting focus on the right node
 - Neo-tree windows in different tabs are completely separate